JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 [//]: # (title: Kotlin and Compose Multiplatform in production: real-world use cases)

-[//]: # (description: Discover how Kotlin Multiplatform with Compose Multiplatform is used in production across real-world projects.
-Explore practical use cases with examples.)
+<web-summary>Discover how Kotlin Multiplatform with Compose Multiplatform is used in production across real-world projects.
+Explore practical use cases with examples.</web-summary>

 > With large and small companies around the globe adopting Kotlin Multiplatform (KMP) with Compose Multiplatform, the technology has become a trusted solution for building and scaling modern cross-platform applications.
 >